weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

+The value of the `beacon` sub-property is the `id` value from the New York Times `Publication` object.

 Cross-reference relationships are directional.
 To make the link bi-directional, update the `Publication` collection to add a ``hasAuthors` property points back to the `Author` collection.

 ## Weaviate Schema

 Weaviate requires a data schema before you add data.
-You do not have to create a data schema manually, however.
+However, you don't have to create a data schema manually.
 If you don't provide one, Weaviate generates a schema based on the incoming data.

 import SchemaDef from '/_includes/definition-schema.md';